Iandawarrior/ian-swim-refactor/README.md

 Updated Model classes for neccesary relationships between models and bugfixed UsersController(15th Commit)

 Finished refactoring PetFoodsController and added some keys to the tables under migrations(16th Commit)

+Finished refactoring PetsController and moved all the extra files to redundant folder.
+Refactoring complete.(17th Commit)